camunda/camunda-docs/docs/product-manuals/operate/index.md

 }}
 />;
 -->

 In addition to providing visibility into active and completed process instances, Operate also makes it possible to carry out key operations such as resolving <!-- FIXME: [incidents](/reference/incidents.html) --> incidents and updating process instance variables.

 ![operate-introduction](img/operate-introduction_light.png)

-In the [Operate User Guide](userguide/basic-operate-navigation) you can find out how to use it to monitor process instances and more features.
+In the [Operate User Guide](userguide/basic-operate-navigation), learn how to use it to monitor process instances and more features.

 In the [Operate Deployment Guide](deployment/install-and-start) you can walk through how to install and run Operate.